Topener/nl.fokkezb.pullToRefresh/README.md

 | attach     |            | Re-add the *headerPullView* after removal

 ## Changelog
+* 1.5
+  * New `top` option for compatibility with `Ti.UI.Window.extendEdges` on iOS7
+  * Arrow now properly hidden on Android, using opacity
 * 1.4
   * Now compatible with Android and other OS!
 * 1.3